Medical Assistant

 • Graduates have options to pursue additional education.
 A degree in management or administration would qualify you to work as an office manager.

-• Certificate program graduates who obtain the RMA credential and gain employment in the field can pursue HACC's Health Science associates degree.
+• Certificate program graduates who obtain the RMA credential and gain employment in the field can pursue HACC's Health Science associates degree or those with the credential can pursue the General Concentration in the Allied Health degree.

 What are the program goals?